pavithracjs/atlassian-ui-library/docs/guides/12-bundle-size.md

         --json                  Outputs measure stats as json
         --lint                  Lint mode fails build if size has been increased beyond threshold --updateSnapshot        Update measure snapshots
+        --s3                    Run S3 flow

       Examples
         $ measure editor-core editor-common
         $ measure editor-core --updateSnapshot
         $ measure editor-core --analyze
 ```

+### CI

+In CI, the flow is using s3.
+Ratchet files are generated and stored by commit.
+Every hour a custom build computes the master bundle size for all the packages and then stored it on s3.
+An add-on on pull-request will display a comparison between your s3 committed files to s3 master.
+Reviewers will need to approve those changes.

+For further details, please read this [blog](https://hello.atlassian.net/wiki/spaces/TBTT/blog/2019/08/13/531210841/Atlaskit+PR+s+update....Bundle+size+checking...) or jump on [#bundle-size-addon](https://app.slack.com/client/TFCUTJ0G5/CJETTKT63/thread/CFGLY49D2-1565841834.207200) Slack channel.

 # What is the most important information in a bundle size measurement?